mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 # Introduction
-When I began coding my process consisted of:
+When I began coding, my process consisted of:

-  * Writing down the problem (homework/or personal project)
+  * Writing down the problem (homework or personal project)
   * Thinking of some useful functions that might help me
   * Deciding what objects to use
   * Opening up my editor and just start programming